qupa-project/Qupa/README.md

 | ``-S {llvm?}`` | The flag specifies not to build a binary, if optional term ``llvm`` is entered it will only output LLVM-IR, otherwise it will output the assembly of the target platform |
 | ``-o {file}`` | Specify the output filename from the compiler |
 | ``--no-caching`` | Specifies that the compiler should not reuse values cached in registers, and should instead reload any reference values each time they are used
+| ``--execute`` | Specifies that the compiler should not reuse values cached in registers, and should instead reload any reference values each time they are used